shihansheriffesanjo/esanjo-way/content/people-ops/our-recruitment-process.md

 Even candidates with absolutely no work experience should have some idea of how much the job pays when they apply.
 If nothing else they should at least know how much they need to survive.

 We do not reveal our remuneration scales or budgets to candidates.
 The purpose of this question is not to negotiate but to find out exactly how much the candidate really wants.
 It also lets us know how the candidates value themselves given their skills, training and experience.

+Remote working experience

+Does the candidate have any experience working remotely?
+If they do, ask them to share their experience.
+How did they adapt to the challenges?
+If they don’t have experience ask them how they plan to adapt to working from home.
+Remote job roles are increasing but some people don’t realise that this literally means that they won’t be reporting in to an office.
+Remember there is no ‘right’ answer to this question.
+This question clarifies remote working to the candidate and their answers give us an idea of how they will adapt if they’ve not done it before.

 Extras